-Acne is misunderstood not only because of its complex and multiple causes, but also because of the perpetuation of outdated science.
-This results in myths about acne and a sense of helplessness for the person who suffers from it.
-In this article, we will give you new scientific information, so that you can make an informed choice about your acne treatment.
+Acne is poorly understood not only due to its complex and multiple causes, but also due to the perpetuation of outdated science.
+This results in myths about acne and a certain helplessness for the person suffering from it.
+In this article, we will provide you with new scientific information, so that you can choose your acne treatment with full knowledge of the facts.

 Who is affected by acne?